Description of the active substance:

 DOSING MODE

 When administered orally for adults and children over 12 years of age, the initial single dose is 25-50 mg, maintaining doses - 100-200 mg / day.
+In rare cases, doses of 500-700 mg / day may be required.

 For children aged 2 to 12 years, the initial dose is 0.2-2 mg / kg / day, maintaining - 1-15 mg / kg / day.